U.S. flag

 GFE should not accompany any traveler on unofficial or personal international travel, regardless of the destination country.
 Travelers on official business must receive approval to take any GFE from the bureau IT office.

-Direct questions or concerns to [email protected] or contact your Field Servicing Security Office
+Direct questions or concerns to [email protected] or contact your Field Servicing Security OfficeField Servicing Security Office’s provides Foreign Travel Briefings to their Departmental Offices and Operating Units Covered Personnel.

-For information about foreign travel training to include requirements for official travel, please visit the Foreign Travel Training website.
+For information about foreign travel awareness training to include requirements for official travel, please visit the Foreign Travel Training website.

 Training and Awareness Links:

-Department of Commerce Defensive Travel/Counterintelligence Awareness Briefing
+Department of Commerce Foreign Travel General Briefing

-Foreign Travel Training: Foreign Travel Training | U.S. Department of Commerce
+Foreign Travel Awareness Training: Foreign Travel Training | U.S. Department of Commerce

-UNCSC Video: NCSC Video: Terminal Risk
+NCSC Video: NCSC Video: Terminal Risk